SpongePowered/SpongeDocs/source/plugin/placeholders/creatingtokens.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This ``PlaceholderParser`` attempts to get the player's location in the world.
 If used without a ``Player`` as the
 associated object, it returns an empty :javadoc:`Text`.
-This implements the ``PlaveholderParser`` interface directly.
+This implements the ``PlaceholderParser`` interface directly.

 .. code-block:: java